evilstickman/stripe-example/README.md

     };
 ```

-The method **factory.makePayPalApproval** in the file **/client/src/common/services/backandService.js** calls the on-demand action -PayPalApproval we declared earlier in step 3.
-You must send the parameters **payerId** and **paymentId** which PayPal implanted in the return url after the user confirms the payment in PayPal site
+The method **factory.makePayPalApproval** in the file **/client/src/common/services/backandService.js** calls the on-demand action `PayPalApproval` we declared in step 3.
+You must send the parameters **payerId** and **paymentId**, which PayPal provided as query paramters when redirecting the user from the confirm payment page:

 ```javascript
     factory.makePayPalApproval = function (payerId, paymentId) {
       return $http({